adam-idris/hangman/README.md

 - Enhance the game's visuals.
 - Increase the number of words in the words list.
+- Give the user the ability to guess the entire word once they are sure
 - Perhaps give the user an option to choose between different categories of words.